-In the excitement of booking weddings in some remote destination, don’t believe that you’ll be able to take a plane and take off to shoot a wedding in a different country.
-Even if you’re being paid by the client back in your home country, meaning the money isn’t changing hands in another country, you might find it is illegal to shoot a wedding in the land of your destination.
+If you are eager to book an event in a remote destination, don’t believe you can just board a plane to photograph a wedding in a different country.
+Even if paid by the client in the United States, and the money isn’t changing hands in another country, you might find that it’s not legal to shoot a wedding in the country you’re visiting.
 Therefore, make sure to check it out.
-Numerous countries are stepping up their efforts on what they consider to be illegal foreign workers.
-And the unpleasant “grilling” from immigration officers could result in expulsion on the next plane out.
-In addition, you could also be barred from entering the nation in the near future.
+Numerous countries are stepping up their efforts on what they consider illegal foreign workers.
+The unpleasant “grilling” from immigration officers could be followed by expulsion on the next plane out.
+And not only that, you may be barred from entering the nation shortly.

-Certain photographers will say they think, “it’s OK, I go in as a tourist and never have a problem,” But they may be fortunate.
-Therefore, do some study on this too.
+Some photographers will claim they think, “it’s OK, I go in as a tourist and never have a problem,” But they may be fortunate.
+Do some more study on this too.

-For instance, as a British citizen, I am allowed to legally work in any other European Union country, such as France, Greece, Italy, Germany, etc. However, I am not able to shoot weddings in the USA.
+Example: As a British resident, I can legally work in any other European Union country, such as France, Greece, Italy, Germany, etc. But I’m not allowed to film an event in the USA.

-If you’re not sure about the legality of working in a certain country, you should decline the work and then refer it to a photographer in the country.
-You will not only gain some good luck (and possibly a second referral when it’s time), but you’ll also avoid the risk of getting into a number of legal issues and an extremely upset customer.
+If you need more certainty about the legality of working in a particular country, you should decline the work and recommend it to a photographer in the country.
+You will not only get some good luck (and possibly a second referral in the future), but also avoid the risk of getting into a large amount of legal trouble and a depressed client.

 What equipment do I require?

-The trick is to bring enough gear to cover any mishaps but keep your equipment to an absolute minimum.
-It’s my practice to shoot using two cameras, and I recommend at a minimum and, ideally, two.
-I know a photographer who was filming at a wedding in Miami during a hurricane and had three cameras go out on her, one after the other!
-If you’re trying to save space and weight, use an e-bike to use as a backup.
+The main challenge is bringing enough gear to prepare for accidents and keep your luggage to the minimum.
+It’s my practice to shoot using two cameras, and I recommend a minimum of one extra and, at a minimum, two.
+I know a photographer who was capturing a wedding in Miami amid a tropical storm and had three cameras go out in succession!
+If you’re trying to save the space or weight of your camera, consider using an e-bike to serve as your backup.

-Prime lenses are usually small and light, and therefore, if you’re traditionally a zoom lens shooter, you might want to consider popping two primes (say 50mm and 85mm or 24mm for wide-angle shooting) to be prepared in the event of.
-There have been times when I dropped my zooms onto sandy beaches over the years, and it’s astonishing how quickly and easily dirt and sand get into the mechanism.
+Prime lenses are typically small and light which is why if you’re usually a zoom lens shooter you might want to consider popping some primes (say 50mm and 85mm or a 24mm when shooting wide) to be prepared in the event of.
+Zoom lenses have been dropped onto sandy beaches before and it’s incredible how quickly and easily dirt and sand get into the mechanism.

-Also, find out whether you have to be required to register your gear upon leaving your home country or upon arrival at the destination.
-If not, you could end up being required to pay import tax or have your equipment taken away.
-Certain countries like Mexico are gung-ho to stop people from bringing valuable cameras into their country without paying import duty.
+Find out whether you are required be required to register your gear when you leave your country or when you arrive at the destination.
+In the event that you don’t, you could end up being required to pay import tax or have your equipment taken away.
+Certain countries, like Mexico are keen to deter people from bringing expensive cameras into their country without paying import duty.